dialogue-planning/plan4dial/_sources/tutorial.rst.txt

 Requirements
 ------------
 **Note: Currently, Plan4Dial only supports Linux/WSL due to the restrictions on the RBP planner.**

+**Note: Please use a version of Python < 3.10 because of issues with Rasa compatibility**.

 | For ease of use and reducing the chance of import or versioning errors, it is recommended that you use a virtual environment such as ``venv``.
 | Run ``pip install -r requirements.txt`` to install the necessary libraries before using.